hankypoo7/The-blooket-hacks/README.md

 @Blooket-Dude is letting me use the tokens and xp hack, as well as the sell dupe blooks hack.

-If either one of them need to be updated ask either @Hankypoo7 or @Blooket-dude
+If any of the hacks need to be updated ask either @Hankypoo7 or @Blooket-dude